Bedtime Alone With More Than One: A Solo Parent’s Survival Routine

 Together or one at a time?

-Stagger the start, merge the end — the one trick that rescues most solo bedtimes.
+Stagger the start, merge the end.
+That one trick rescues most solo bedtimes.

 The ten minutes that save you forty